WaiveCar/WaiveTelem/packages/plug-firmware/README.md

 For each binary release, there should be a disassembly info in disassembly folder.
 You can search the code address (something like 698e or 9176) to see the source code.

+Also, when you run `./run.sh` or `./debug.sh`, disassembly for the build is created in ./nosave/dis.txt

 To clear crash report:
 ```json
 {"reported":{"system":{"crash":null}}}